-Any websites or printed material related to the project should also include the Managing Authority logo, the CETPartnership logo, the 'co-funded by the European Union' logo with the EU flag together with the words European Partnership as per the Operational Guidelines for European Partnerships.
+Any websites or printed material related to the project should also include the Managing Authority logo and the JPI Oceans logo.

-During the term of Agreement and for five (5) years thereafter, the applicant shall include and prominently feature the Managing Authority and the Clean Energy Transition Partnership in any publicity related to the project.
+During the term of Agreement and for five (5) years thereafter, the Applicant shall include and prominently feature the Managing Authority and JPI Oceans in any publicity related to the project.

-In the case where printed material is published without a mention of the initiative and the Managing Authority, the applicant shall be obliged to publish a correction at their own expense in the subsequent issue of the publication.
-Where any publicity fails to mention the Programme and the Managing Authority, all associated costs will be considered ineligible and the publication will not fulfil any deliverables proposed in the application.
+In the case where printed material is published without a mention of the initiative and the Managing Authority, the Applicant shall be obliged to publish a correction at their own expense in the subsequent issue of the publication.
+Where any publicity fails to mention the Programme and the Managing Authority, all associated costs will be considered ineligible, and the publication will not fulfil any deliverables proposed in the application.